CompeyDev/MusicComp-v2/docs/docs/SELFHOST.md

 git checkout release
 ```

-2. CD to the directory and install the package and dependencies using:
+2. CD to the directory and install the package and dependencies using (this currently only works for linux, use `npm start` for windows):

 ```
 yarn setup